 The idea behind natural repellents, dryer sheets, mothballs, and peppermint oil is the same — rodents rely almost exclusively on their sense of smell, so putting something smelly out will offend their complex olfactory sense and make them go away.

-These alternatives are appealing because you likely don’t want to bring harmful chemicals, pesticides or traps into your home.
+These alternatives are appealing because you don’t have to bring harmful chemicals, pesticides or mouse traps into your home.
 However, many home remedies and DIY solutions don’t come with instructions so you don’t know how much is needed or how long they will last.
 The results end up being unreliable and are not guaranteed.

 Dryer Sheets and Mice

-Dryer sheets are a common tactic used to repel mice, but the results are inconsistent.
+Placing dryer sheets in areas where mice activity is noticed is a common tactic used for rodent control, but the results are inconsistent.
 These sheets also contain questionable chemicals and have a short-lived fragrance.
+Once the scent wears off, rodents may use the sheets as nesting material.

 Mothballs

-Mothballs are not a proven method for prevention.
+Homeowners may also try placing mothballs around the home to keep rodents away, however they are not a proven method for mice prevention.
 They are also made from harmful chemicals that are known to cause health problems — especially for children and pets.

-Discover a Guaranteed Solution for Getting Rid of Rodents
+A Guaranteed Solution for Getting Rid of Mice

-These rodent repellent pouches from EarthKind are made with herbal extracts, including lavender oil, and other plant fibers.
+These rodent repellent pouches from EarthKind are made with herbal extracts, including lavender oil and other plant fibers.
 They produce a smell that’s offensive to rodents, yet not to humans.
 They are packaged in a convenient pouch that is easy to place in mouse-prone or already infested areas.
-The pouches are fast-acting and provide 30 days of continuous protection to keep these pests from coming back.
+The pouches are fast-acting and provide 30 days of continuous protection to keep these pests away and prevent them from coming back.
+They are also safe to use around children and pets when used as directed.